infochimps-labs/vayacondios/README.md

 ### Design goals

-* *Decentralized* &mdash; Any (authorized) system can dispatch facts or metrics using an arbitrary namespace and schema.
+* *Decentralized* -- Any (authorized) system can dispatch facts or metrics using an arbitrary namespace and schema.
 Nothing needs to be created in advance.
-* *Bulletproof* &mdash; UDP clients will never fail because of network loss or timeout.
+* *Bulletproof* -- UDP clients will never fail because of network loss or timeout.
-* *Fast* &mdash; UDP clients are non-blocking and happily dispatch thousands of requests per second.
+* *Fast* -- UDP clients are non-blocking and happily dispatch thousands of requests per second.
-* *Minimal Dependency* &mdash; Ruby clients uses nothing outside of the standard libraries.
+* *Minimal Dependency* -- Ruby clients uses nothing outside of the standard libraries.
-* *Ubiquitous* &mdash; Can send facts from the shell (with nothing besides , from ruby, from
+* *Ubiquitous* -- Can send facts from the shell (with nothing besides `curl`)
-* *writes are simple, reads are clever* &mdash; A writer gets to chuck things in according to its conception of the world.
+* *writes are simple, reads are clever* -- A writer gets to chuck things in according to its conception of the world.

 See also [Coda Hale's metrics](https://github.com/codahale/metrics/).

-## API
+## Namespacing

-### namespacing

 The first path segment defines a collection, and the remainder defines a [materialized path](http://www.mongodb.org/display/DOCS/Trees+in+MongoDB#TreesinMongoDB-MaterializedPaths%28FullPathinEachNode%29).
-All hashes within a given path should always have the same structure (so, don't record a "George download" and a "George signup" in the same scope).
+All hashes within a given path should always have the same structure.
+Writes to an overlapping key will overwrite.

+A full Vaya con Dios path is broken down into specific segments.

+`/:organization/(event|config)/:topic.format`

+* `:organization` is the top level collection that all info is contained in.
+* `(event|config)` changes the context of the message.
+Events are timestamped and scope destructive.
+Config is merged with the current configuration.
+* `topic` is the materialized path we referred to that specifies its unique location.
+* `format` will change the serialization format for the data.
+Only JSON is currently supported.

+### Events

+Events are the primary piece of information stored.
+An event is anything that happened that you'd want to write down.

-For example a `POST` to `http://vayacondios.whatever.com/code/commit` with
+For example a `POST` to `http://vayacondios.whatever.com/v1/code/commit` with the
 ```
 {
   "_id":     "f93f2f08a0e39648fe64",     # commit SHA as unique id
-  "_path":   "code/commit",              # materialized path
+  "_path":   "code.commit",              # materialized path
   "_ts":     "20110614104817",           # utc flat time
   "repo":    "infochimps/wukong"
   "message": "...",